Oak, white

 Description

-A large forest or shade tree to 100 feet tall and a trunk to 3 feet or more in diameter, with a broad, rounded crown of dense foliage.
-Common moist sites of uplands and valleys as well as drier uplands or gravelly ridges.
-Wildlife will use as a food source.
+It is a large forest or shade tree, growing up to 100 feet tall and a trunk to 3 feet or more in diameter.
+It has a broad, rounded crown of dense foliage and grows best in full sun.
+It is common in moist sites of uplands and valleys as well as drier uplands or gravelly ridges.
+Typically, it grows about 1 to 2 feet per year in its early years, slowing as it matures.

 Interesting Facts